sematext/spm-metrics-js/README.md

 - filter1 - a filter value for the first filter field in SPM User Interface
 - filter2 - a filter value for the second filter field in SPM User Interface
 - interval - time in ms to call save() periodically.
 Defaults to no automatic call of save().
 The save() function captures the metric and resets meters, histograms, counters or timers.
 - valueFilter - Array of property names for calculated values.
-It limits the calculated values to the specified fields.
+Only specified fields are sent to SPM.

 Measurement functions like histogram(), meter(), timer() add calculated values as properties to the metrics like count, min, max, mean or percentiles.
 In SPM a metric called "time" might then apper as "time.min", "time.max", "time.mean" etc.